 What's the deal with the HubSpot CRM?
 Why is it that so many businesses have been switching up to including it in their Sales campaigns?
 And why is it that, since 2014, you can't stop seeing and hearing about the increasingly popular Customer Relationship Management tool?

 Ever heard the saying, "The best things in life are free"?
 That may not be the case when it comes to software tools that relate to the marketing or sales aspects of your business.
 And why should it be – surely you'd pay to get the best and most accurate results out of your CRM, CMS or COS setups.
 Since Inbound 2014, the HubSpot CRM has been a game-changer.
-Being offered for free, and not skimping on any of the features (although there are some features missing from the free version), it's seen companies flip at the opportunity to align their Sales and Marketing by using the handy HubSpot portal.
+Being offered for free, and not skimping on any of the features (although there are some features missing from the free version), it's seen companies flip at the opportunity to align their Sales, Marketing and Service by using the handy HubSpot Software.

 How does the HubSpot CRM differ from what you're already using?
 And what are some of the features that cause it to stand out?
 Let's have a look under the hood of what makes this useful tool tick …